socialspacedev/minicannon/src/blog/new-fuji-vii-release.md

 ---
 _schema: default
-title: Terraqueous Globe: New from Fuji VII
+title: Terraqueous Globe – New from Fuji VII
 description: >-
   New improvised pieces In response to the coalition government's soul destroying plans.